Category

 Updated:

-When any unauthorized user who does not have access to the ticket replies to a ticket via email, then those messages will be marked as suspicious and will be added to the private note instead of public comment, this message will be private and not visible to the customer until an agent reviews it manually and move it to public comment.
+When any unauthorized user who does not have access to the ticket replies to a ticket via email, those messages will be marked as suspicious and will be added to the private note instead of a public comment.
+This message will be private and not visible to the customer until an agent reviews it manually and moves it to a public comment.

-A suspicious note will be denoted by a tag Suspicious on the note and there will be a default message appended on the note.
+A suspicious note will be denoted by a tag Suspicious on the note, and there will be a default message appended to the note.

 For example, when a user who is not authorized to update the ticket replies via email, the system flags the message as suspicious and adds it as a private note.
 In such cases, the following message is automatically appended to the note: